dnouri/noccn/README.rst

   multiview-test = 1
   logreg-name = logprob
   write-preds = $HERE/preds-100-125.csv

+Such an `options.cfg` file is the first argument to every script in `noccn`.  `options.cfg` and arguments on the command-line can be combined, where arguments on the command-line will overrule those in the config file.

 The section ``[train]`` contains all the parameters for training (`ccn-train`).
 Similarly, ``[show]`` has all the parameters for the